-When traditional treatments such as bandaging, debridement (cleaning of damaged skin), or the use of compression stockings do not relieve symptoms, more advanced therapies are required.
+When traditional treatments such as bandaging, debridement (cleaning of damaged skin) or the use of compression stockings do not relieve symptoms, more advanced therapies are required.
 With conditions of the veins and arteries, earlier treatment may help avoid long-term complications such as inpatient hospital stays and amputation.

+In one location, patients can visit the Integrated Vascular Center for both diagnosis and treatment of their blood flow conditions.
 Some of the conditions the Integrated Vascular Center at Denver Health identifies and treats include:

 - Aortic Aneurysms – A weak spot or bulge has developed on the aorta – the body’s main artery

 - Chronic Arterial Insufficiency – Arteries become narrowed due to atherosclerosis from fatty deposits along artery walls; may lead to arterial ulcers or wounds that will not heal due to poor circulation

 - Chronic Venous Insufficiency – Vein walls and/or valves that help blood return to the heart from the legs are not working correctly; may result in shallow wounds or ulcers on the skin that do not heal (venous skin ulcers)

 - Peripheral Vascular Disease – Plaque build-up from fat deposits narrow the arteries that carry blood to the head, legs, arms, stomach or kidneys

 - Varicose Veins – Weakened vein walls and/or valves cause twisted and enlarged veins near the surface of the skin in the legs and ankles.

 - Thoracic Outlet Syndrome – Musculoskeletal compression of the subclavian artery and vein result in painful arm swelling; this condition is commonly seen in athletic individuals.

 - Stroke Prevention – Carotid endarterectomy